1392464058/CTSTNet/README.md

 (1) -  Training Stage (b) (Structure Reconstruction Network) Enter the Transformer folder
 Modify the configuration information in main.py:
---GPU_ids is the GPU parameter -- Data_path is the training data path -- Mask_path is the path for training the mask;
---Validation_path is the validation data path;
+--GPU_ids is the GPU parameter -- Data_path is the training data path -- Mask_path is the path for training the mask --Validation_path is the validation data path;
 Command: Python main.py